The Adaptable Leadership Experience with Horses

 • Model steadiness that others naturally follow

-Adaptability can’t be taught in a classroom — it has to be experienced.
+Adaptability can’t be taught in a slide deck — it has to be experienced.

 To develop it, leaders must practice staying grounded and flexible when things don’t go as planned, reading subtle feedback, and adjusting in the moment.